NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 defined in [@!RFC1982].
 Otherwise, secondary nameservers might not notice updates to the catalog zone's contents.

-[FIXME: this ignores that the negative TTL is min(SOA TTL, SOA MINIMUM).
-I also don't think this argument for zero is very strong.]
-Should the zone be made available for querying, the SOA record's MINIMUM field's value is the negative cache time (as defined in [@!RFC2308]).
-Since recursive nameservers are not expected to be able to access (and subsequently cache) entries from a catalog zone a value of zero (0) is RECOMMENDED.

 There is no requirement to be able to query the catalog zone via recursive nameservers.
 Implementations of catalog zones MUST ignore and MUST NOT assume or require NS records at the apex.
 However, at least one is still required so that catalog zones are syntactically correct DNS zones.